-Hornøya is the easiest accessible bird cliff in the arctic
+Hornøya is the most easily accessible bird cliff in the arctic

 Hornøya is one of the most amazing attractions Varanger has to offer.
-The island is opened to the public and accessible with a ferry from the 1.
-March to the 1.
-September.
+The island is open to the public and accessible by ferry from the 1st March to the 1st September.
 During this season, there are various different highlights or spectacles to witness.

 Puffin Fight Club

-With early March, after a calm winter on Hornøya, the first birds start to return from their wintering area.
-At this time, the island is still covered in snow. puffins are using their large peaks as a shovel to dig tunnels in the soil around the cliffs.
+In early March, after winter on Hornøya, the first birds start to return from their wintering areas.
+At this time, the island is still covered in snow. puffins are using their large beaks as a shovel to dig tunnels in the soil around the cliffs.
 These birds mate for life, so each year after winter they return to the same burrow.
 Young, unmated puffins try to secure a nesting site for themselves.
 In such cases, puffins might fight over the best burrowing site, using their sharp bills as a weapon.
 Read about the Puffin fight club on in this Biotope blogpost.

 In July the first Guillemot chicks are hatching in nests on a steep cliff.
 There they are fed by their parents, until the little birds are large enough.
 As soon as the chicks have fledged, they jump off the steep cliffs.
 Some chicks manage to land in the water from their first jump.
 Chicks further from the sea hit the rocky ground, then must run as fast as they can to the sea, avoiding gulls and ravens.
 This spectacle of young Guillemots jumping off the cliffs and running to the sea is simply mindblowing and spectacular to watch (and hear!).
 This happens every year in late July.